 The SWPPP shall include a narrative and drawings, as described in Volume II.
-Volume II also has a template for a Short Form Construction SWPPP for projects that are eligible (see Chapter 3).
 All BMPs shall be clearly referenced in the narrative and marked on the drawings.
 The SWPPP narrative shall include documentation to explain and justify the pollution prevention decisions made for the project.
 Each of the 13 elements must be considered and included in the Construction SWPPP unless site conditions render the element unnecessary and exemption from that element is clearly justified in the SWPPP narrative.